Which European countries have COVID-19 border restrictions in place?

 Slovenia reopened borders to citizens coming from many countries on May 15.

-The country now operates a colour-coded system with a green list — most of the countries on the list are European, as well as Australia, New Zealand, Serbia and Uruguay — which are not subject to restrictions.
+The country now operates a colour-coded system with a green list — currently composed of just Australia, New Zealand, Serbia and Uruguay — which are not subject to restrictions.

-Anyone entering from a country with high levels of COVID-19 will have to quarantine for 14 days.

 Spain — health check for all air/sea passengers upon arrival